helm/hub/Repositories.md

 be listed in the distributed search hosted by the Helm Project.
 This document may be updated at any time.

+## Artifact Hub

+The Helm Hub is in the process of migrating to the [Artifact Hub](https://artifacthub.io/).
+Please list your repository in the Artifact Hub prior to listing it in the Helm Hub.

 ## Process to Add A Repository

 To add a repository create a new pull request with the following two pieces